liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/improved-asp-net-view-state-security-key-management.md

 > [!NOTE]
 > SharePoint Server Subscription Edition encrypts the `machineKey` section of its `web.config` files by default.
 This prevents attackers from reading your ASP.NET view state encryption and validation keys, even if they gain access to those `web.config` files.

+If you are running SharePoint Server Subscription Edition or SharePoint Server 2016/2019 editions, the platform secures your sensitive data by regularly updating the machine encryption keys.
+This process is done manually using PowerShell cmdlets, which updates the decryption and validation keys within a web application.
+This security practice helps to mitigate potential vulnerabilities if a key is compromised.
+For more information, see [PowerShell cmdlets](#powershell-cmdlets).

+Starting from SharePoint Server Subscription Edition Version 25H1, you would be able to automatically update machine keys without manual intervention.
+For more information, see [Automatic machine key rotation in SharePoint Server](#automatic-machine-key-rotation-in-sharepoint-server).

+## Automatic machine key rotation in SharePoint Server

-Starting from 25H1, you would be able to automatically update machine keys without manual intervention using the automatic machine key rotation feature.
-This feature enhances security and reduces the risk of key compromise.
-In addition, it ensures seamless and automatic rotation of machine keys while maintaining high availability and reliability of SharePoint services during key rotation.
+Automatic machine key rotation feature aims to improve security by automating the periodic updating of machine keys, thereby minimizing the risk of key compromize.
+This feature ensures seamless and automatic rotation of machine keys while maintaining high availability and reliability of SharePoint services during key rotation.

 The feature incorporates a Key Management Service that handles storage, retrieval and distribution of machine keys using a timer job called **Machine Key Rotation Job**.
 The timer job is configured to run automatically on the last Sunday of every month by default.